-I am currently associate professor in the Media and Communication Department at Salem State University (SSU) where I teach and develop courses like civic media, civic media co-lab, public relations and social advocacy, and media literacy, among others.
+I am currently associate professor in the Media and Communication Department at Salem State University where I teach and develop courses in media studies, public relations, and political communication.
 I served as the faculty fellow for the SSU Center for Civic Engagement for four years, responsible for civic engagement research, faculty and staff professional development, and building and maintaining relationships with community organizations.
-I continue to collaborate with the Center on initiatives like our equity-based replacement for service-learning, Critically-Engaged Civic Learning (CECL), and developing civic engagement databases that holistically capture the complex relationships of community engagement.
+I continue to collaborate with the Center on initiatives like our equity-based replacement for service-learning, Critically-Engaged Civic Learning (CECL) and the New England Equity and Engagement Consortium.

 My research primarily focuses on civic and community engagement in a variety of areas: civic media, political participation, higher education, and local communities, to name a few.
 In the area of civic media, my research has examined how community members can tap into their own sense of power and become agents of change through civic media production and how civic media can serve as a catalyst to engage community members in civic engagement processes.
 In the area of political activism and engagement, my research has examined the importance of fake news literacy due to the rise in reality apathy and erosion of trust in American politics, and the use of dissent for negotiation of political power and social change.
 In the area of higher education, my research has focused on the creation of an equity-based framework, CECL, that de-centers students and places all stakeholders (community members, community organizations, students, and faculty and civic engagement professionals) on an equitable axis that acknowledges that all stakeholders have a role and responsibility in creating sustainable change in the community.
 This framework also de-centers the university as the “ivory tower” of knowledge creation and instead engages in the co-creation of knowledge with stakeholders to address community-identified and driven issues.